What’s The Difference Between Good Fats And Bad Fats?

 Omega-6 fatty acids are another type of polyunsaturated fat that is essential for the body.
 It can be found in vegetable oils, such as soybean oil and corn oil.
 While omega-6 fatty acids are necessary for our health, consuming them in excess can promote inflammation and increase the risk of chronic diseases if not balanced with omega-3 fatty acids.

-Also read: How Can I Get Enough Protein In A Vegetarian Or Vegan Diet?
+Also read: How Can I Ensure I'm Getting Enough Vitamins And Minerals In My Diet?

 Characteristics of Good Fats